Cacodemon503/census/README.md

 * Input the name of CSV-file, it will appear and save in the program directory

 ### IMPORTANT NOTE
 Sometimes you may recieve an error in fork mode.
 It happens because current link autoconfig make URL by the following rule: `user/repo`, but some forks may work under the rule: `repo/repo`.
+It's already fixed, script'll do it automatically.
-So just use manual configure mode for now.
-It will be fixed soon
+If you still got errors - just use manual configure mode - (mr/mf) and paste your own pre-configured link.

 You can also manually surf through GitHub API and create your own links accodrind to the following structure: `/repos/:owner/:repo/forks` and `/repos/:owner/:repo/contributors`